ali-ghanem/yelp-camp/README.md

-# Yelp Camp
+# YelpCamp
-Node.js Web application for sharing campgrounds.
-Built with [The Web Developer Bootcamp](https://www.udemy.com/course/the-web-developer-bootcamp) course.
+Node.js Web application for sharing campgrounds.<br>
+It is the final project of [The Web Developer Bootcamp](https://www.udemy.com/course/the-web-developer-bootcamp) course.

 ## Features
   * Responsive Web Design